Measuring the Impact of Clientelism on Voter Behavior in Benin

 Little is known about how clientelist politics affect voter behavior or the degree to which clientelism is effective at generating support among different types of voters.
 For example, it could be that women, who are less likely to receive government jobs, are less prone than men to support clientelist political platforms, and are therefore more likely to vote for platforms that promise public goods like vaccination campaigns.
 In that case, initiatives to increase women’s participation in the political process may improve the provision of public goods.
 Similarly, it is unknown whether policies to promote membership in social organizations would foster a sense of community and increase the demand for national public goods or would strengthen interest groups and their power to demand special benefits.
 More information on the determinants of voter behavior could inform policies that diminish the demand for clientelist politics and lay the groundwork for more focus on poverty reduction programs.

-Benin is considered one of the most successful cases of democratization in Africa.
-In 1990, the country’s authoritarian regime collapsed after 18 years in power.
+In 1990, Benin's authoritarian regime collapsed after 18 years in power.
 A new constitution established a multiparty parliamentary system with one legislative assembly and a president elected by popular vote for up to two five-year terms.1 To be elected president, a candidate must win more than 50 percent of the national vote.
 If no candidate wins a majority, a second round election is held between the two leading candidates to determine a victor.
 As of 2001, all of Benin’s presidential elections were decided in the second round.

 Clientelism is an important feature in African electoral politics.
 In Benin, state payroll consumed between 65 and 90 percent of the government budget and an estimated 50 percent of public service jobs were allocated to constituents in exchange for political support.
 This may explain why public service provision was particularly poor.
 At the time of this study, only 50 percent of the population had access to drinking water and 18 percent had access to basic healthcare despite the economy recording a 4.9 percent average annual growth rate for twelve years.